Morgan Wallen I'm the Problem press photo

 ‘Up Down’ remains a staple of Morgan Wallen's spellbinding live show - and for good reason.
 It’s a celebratory whiskey shot of a song, made with equal parts bro-country braggadocio and charming Southern swagger.

 For lesser artists, this blockbuster, Florida Georgia Line-assisted chart-topper would have become the defining hit of their career.
-For Morgan, it struggles to make it into his Top Five.
+For Morgan, it just about makes it into his Top Five.

 3